Image by Markus Spiske from Unsplash.com

-Planting seedlings: An activity for children of all ages.
-If you’ve started seeds indoors, or if you purchase them from a nursery, it’s important to start them off right in your garden to insure success.
-This activity will help a child learn how to plant out seedlings properly for the best results.
+Planting Seedlings: an activity for children of all ages.
+If you’ve started seeds indoors or purchased them from a nursery, it’s important to start them off right in your garden to insure success.
+This activity will help children learn how to plant seedlings properly for the best results.

-- seedlings (either ones you have grown, or seedlings you have purchased)
+- seedlings (either ones you have grown or purchased)

 - garden bed or container with fertile soil ready for planting.
 (Adding well composted manure, compost, or worm castings helps to insure your plants will have sufficient nutrients to do well.)

 - garden trowel

 - a watch or phone with a timer and alarm